Malika7188/social-network/README.md

 ---

-Thank you for checking out the Social Network project!
+Thank you for checking out the Vibes Social Network project!
 If you have any questions or feedback, feel free to open an issue or reach out to the maintainers.
 Happy coding! 🚀